 Skip to main content

-Resources are the infrastructure components that pragma-os manages: storage buckets, datasets, secrets, and more.
+Resources are the infrastructure components that pragma-os manages: storage buckets, AI models, secrets, agents, and more.
 You declare resources in YAML, and pragma-os handles provisioning, state tracking, and lifecycle management.

 Resource Structure